A Caveat and Affiliates

-I have to ask you, how on earth do you make tea without a teapot!?
+I have to ask you, how on earth do you make Tea without a teapot!?
 Lol.
-All joking aside, using a tea pot is just super easy and I have one that is a dream one but sadly the manufacturer stopped making the teapot I use.
-And it’s sad because i would love to link to it because like I said, It’s a great tea pot!
-But let’s get back to why using a tea pot is the best thing for a wonderful cup of freshly brewed tea.
+All joking aside, using a teapot is just super easy, and I have one that is a dream one, but sadly the manufacturer stopped making the teapot I use.
+And it’s sad because I would love to link to it.
+After all, as I said, It’s an excellent teapot!
+But let’s get back to why using a teapot is the best thing for a beautiful cup of freshly brewed tea.

-If you want cold tea, you should just drink iced tea.
+If you want cold Tea, you should drink iced Tea.
 If you pour yourself a big cup of tea, there’s a high likelihood of that cup cooling down to a less-than-ideal temperature before you finish it.
 That’s where the trust teapot comes in.
-Using a teapot allows your tea to stay warm for longer.
-By pouring a little bit of tea in your cup at a time, it will always be the right temperature when you drink it.
+Using a teapot allows your Tea to stay warm for longer.
+By pouring a little bit of Tea in your cup at a time, it will always be the right temperature when you drink it.
 Just make sure you’re not overdoing it on those pours.

 And that’s it!
 But wait..yes, there’s more.

-Links to head too after reading this post.
+Links to head to after reading this post.

-You really thought i was going to end this post without links to visit?
+You thought I was going to end this post without links to visit?
 Haha, nope!
-This first link is to a recipe, and it’s a rice and veggies recipe! you can’t go wrong with rice dinners, so here is the link.
+This first link is to a recipe, and it’s a rice and veggies recipe!
+You can’t go wrong with rice dinners, so here is the link.

-This very last link is going to a site again that has food you can make anytime of the day.
-And i have a recipe for you to make just before you enjoy the rice and veggies.
+This very last link is going to a site againwiths food you can make any time of the day.
+And I have a recipe for you to make just before enjoying the rice and veggies.
 Ready to learn about this recipe?
 It’s blueberry muffins!
-Yes, I have made these a few times and they come out so nice and soft.
+Yes, I have made these a few times, and they come out so lovely and soft.

-And that’s it! i am being real right now, It’s the end of this post for today.
+And that’s it!
+I am being honest; It’s the end of this post for today.
 Have a wonderful and blissful day!